awsdocs/amazon-ec2-user-guide/doc_source/automating_with_cloudwatch_events.md

 + Invoking Amazon EC2 Run Command
 + Relaying the event to Amazon Kinesis Data Streams
 + Activating an AWS Step Functions state machine
-+ Notifying an Amazon SNS topic or an AWS SMS queue
++ Notifying an Amazon SNS topic or an AWS SQS queue

 Some examples of using CloudWatch Events with Amazon EC2 include:
 + Activating a Lambda function whenever a new Amazon EC2 instance starts\.